Answer me when I call to you, O my righteous God.

 Prayer is a vital part of HillSong Church.
 Prayer is our essential communication with God, a never-ending conversation with our Heavenly Father, modeled for us by our Lord and Savior Jesus Christ.

 Weekly email messages are sent to the Body to share member and attendee prayer requests.
-Requests may be submitted by filling out a visitor’s card and placing it in the offering plate on Sunday morning or by emailing the requests.
+Requests may be submitted by filling out a visitor’s card and placing it in the offering plate on Sunday morning.

 Contact Dina to join the prayer mailing list